 Professor Drummond held an ARC Federation Fellowship hosted by CSIRO Molecular and Health Technologies from 2004-2010.

-Professor Deborah Terry AO – Vice-Chancellor and President, The University of Queensland
+Professor Deborah Terry AC – Vice-Chancellor and President, The University of Queensland

 Professor Terry is a Fellow and past President of the Academy of Social Sciences in Australia and currently serves on the Board of the Australia and New Zealand School of Government, Australia’s Academic and Research Network (AARNET) and the National Schools Resourcing Board.
 She is also a former Chair of the Board of Universities Australia and a member of the Universitas 21 Executive Committee.

-Professor Terry was made an Officer in the General Division of the Order of Australia (AO) in 2015.
+Professor Terry was made a Companion of the Order of Australia (AC) in 2024.

 Distinguished Professor Maggie Walter – Professor of Sociology and Commissioner, Yoorrook Justice Commission, Victoria